Thy-GoD/Thy_GoD_Docker/README.md

 Lo and Behold!
 IT WORKS!
 Well, problem is that you'd have to run the commands as root.
 Now due to security concerns, I'd recommend checking the Tools script out first, but if you trust me,<br>
-run the tools command with a `autoroute` argument, like `sudo bash Tools.sh autoroute`.
+run the tools script with a `autoroute` argument, like `sudo bash Tools.sh autoroute`.

-The name of my tools script is longer, but you get what I mean.

 FYI, you also have to change the spoofer ip(ipv6) to your host's so that it gets forwarded to the container.

-Nevermind abt the bloodhound thing, I managed to get it to work within docker itself, poggers. <br>
-Nevermind again, it doesn't work and completely broke, I'll be using the updated Bloodhound-Docker. <br>
-Which I've configured such that all you need to do is go to the /Bloodhound directory and run docker-compose up. <br>

 My endgame is to have a docker container that is so useful to the point where I could run it on any linux distro<br>
 while maintaining all my configurations and tools for pentesting.